Skip to content

 People or places linked to your addiction

 People you used to get high with or places where you used to drink or use drugs are key triggers for relapse.
 This also includes toxic relationships or loved ones who enable you.
 The best way to deal with this is to avoid such people and places or to prepare how to deal with such situations beforehand.
-You may also find it beneficial to move into a sober living community first immediately after rehab as you get used to living in the real world.
+You may also find it beneficial to move into a sober living community Immediately after rehab as you get used to living in the real world.

 Physical or mental illness